“Why don’t I start over?”

 “We had been told for years that they were there to protect us, to fight for us.
 That they were our saviors and we needed them.
 We had been told a lie that we forgot wasn’t true, and because of that they took our identity.
 I think it took us so long to realize who we were anymore.”

 “I watched them publicly torture that prisoner with weapons I made.
 My own work went into those shackles they dragged him with.
 My sweat poured into those metal gauntlets they–they used to knock his teeth out.
-I was forced by them to put that prisoner out his misery... with a sword made by my owns hands.
+They forced me to put that prisoner out his misery... with a sword made by my owns hands.
 I–I had become numb to what they used my work for.
 I had been told all of it was for our own good.
 But that is not why I became a blacksmith.
 For us, the people of Saltwell, our work is our life, and if our work is used for evil means, then we lose ourselves.”

 “He shouldn’t have died…” Faust said, “Even though he was the worst of them, his death shouldn’t be what ignited us to stand up for ourselves.”